How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 2. Authenticate Each Item

-If you don't have a wide selection of luxury items at home, I don't blame you.
-You'll have to find the items and buy them.
-And here comes the most important questions: how to make sure that the items you're purchasing are authentic?
+However, you'll have to find the items, purchase them and then try to resell.
+And here comes the most important questions: how do you make sure that the items you're purchasing are authentic?

 When you're starting, your experience is limited.